stephenmuller/trap_shooting/MVP.md

    * shotgun used

 ## Technical Components
 In order to keep the front end simple, fast, and easy the pages will all be done in JS using basic HTML elements and images.
-For example the score input will take either a 5x5 grid of clay targets that are by default set to 'hit' (Eg an image like: [broken clay.jpg](http://mickleyhall.com/wp-content/uploads/2015/05/clay-pigeon-shooting.jpg))
+For example the score input will take either a 5x5 grid of clay targets that are by default set to 'hit' (Eg an image like: [broken clay.jpg](http://mickleyhall.com/wp-content/uploads/2015/05/clay-pigeon-shooting.jpg)).

-Data Model

-What are the persistent "nouns" you need to save across pages in your project MVP?
-What do they represent?

-We'll be using a relational database which models things like a spreadsheet.
-There are fixed fields and every instance

-How do you need to search for specific instances of nouns?

-Technical Components

-What are the "moving parts" of your MVP?
-What are the things like "modules" you're going to write?
-How do they talk to each other?

-Make decisions here and now.
-Do research and prototyping to figure out what libraries and technologies will help you solve your problems.
-Write up which ones you'll use.
-It's okay if they end up not working and you have to change your plans.

-This is more specific than "Django backend, CSS style, etc." Please specify what specific technical problems you'll have to solve and a guess at the solution.
+The data will be passed back to the python 'back-end' via json to be massaged into various metrics that can then be presented on the main page or player page.

+One of the major moving parts in this is having unique ID's for players to tie rounds to.
+The ideal way to accomplish this would be an account based system.
+Per David's suggestions earlier in the course this may represent a lot of work and take away a lot of time from the core functionalities of the program.
+However, in an ideal world I'd like to tie this to google accounts using something like [Firebase](https://firebase.google.com/docs/auth/).
+The alternative is just using peoples full names as the ID.

-Schedule
+## Schedule

-Write out the order in which you will tackle your technical components of your MVP.

-What are the easy parts?
-What are the hard parts?
-Can you guess how long you'll take for each?

-Work on the tough and crucial parts first.
+1. Write out all basic classes and data transformations in python -- Fairly straight forward.
+2. Write out the basic outline of the HTML/CSS/JS for the site and get the layout roughed up to find any challenges I haven't considered.
+3. Write the JS for to take in scores communicate with the 'backend' (One of the harder parts, may become more clear when we've dealt with django)
+4. Set up a structure for the database and the unique ID's to tie to users.

-Further Work
+## Further Work

 All of the above parts are just addressing your MVP.
 Here you should outline other features you'd like to implement if you get "done" early.
 Order them by importance towards your high-level goal and what order you'll work on them later.